 Overnight weekend respite

-Our respite cottage, located in the lower Blue Mountains, offers carers a weekend break from their caring role.
+Eleebana Cottage, located in the lower Blue Mountains, offers carers a weekend break from their caring role.
 The cottage is a cosy home–away-from-home where guests are cared for by staff experienced in ageing and dementia care.

 If you like getting out and about, making new friends, sharing good times, good food, activities, games, bus trips, events, exercise classes and fun, our social groups could be for you.
 Our group sizes range from small interest groups of around eight people to large events with up to 50 people attending.